 "frenzy or rapture supposed to take hold of a man upon gazing on a nymph," 1775, coined by Richard Chandler, in "Travels in Greece," from nymph, on model of epilepsy, with second element from stem of Greek lambanein "to take."
-Especially "an ecstasy or frenzy caused by desire for the unattainable."
+Sometimes used in an extended, general sense of "ecstasy or frenzy caused by desire for the unattainable."
 Ancient Greek had nympholeptos "caught by nymphs."
 Related: Nympholept; nympholeptic.